|

 simultaneously generate all three forms of value through providing capital

+to organisations.
 The outcome of all this investment activity is value creation and that value

 is itself non-divisible and, therefore, a blend of these three elements.
 The